Float-Capital/docs-staging-hosting/docs/docs/faqs.md

 ### Why call it Float Capital?

 Exposure to synthetic assets 'floats' in a band between 0% to 100%.
-The protocol uses various strong incentives to ensure that synthetic asset exposure is most often near 100%.
+The protocol uses various strong [incentives](/docs/overview) to ensure that synthetic asset exposure is most often near 100%.

-### What is 'bad liquidity' and 'good liquidity'
+### What is _bad liquidity_ and _good liquidity_

-The basis of Float Capital is creating a 'peer-to-peer' exposure market where long positions on one synthetic asset, are offset by short positions on that same synthetic asset.
-Good liquidity refers to liquidity added or removed from the protocol that makes the balance of long and short positions more balanced, while bad liquidity indicates the opposite.
+The basis of Float Capital is creating a 'peer-to-peer' exposure market where long positions on one synthetic asset, are offset by short positions on that same synthetic asset. _Good liquidity_ refers to liquidity added or removed from the protocol that makes the balance of long and short positions more balanced, while _bad liquidity_ indicates the opposite.

 ### Are there any trading fees?

 Float Capital currently doesn't take any trading fees from traders.
-All fees levied are accrued either to FLOAT token holders or to users already providing liquidity in that synthetic market.
-Fees are generally only levied when 'bad liquidity' is entering the protocol or 'good liquidity' is leaving the protocol.
+All fees levied are accrued either to Float token holders or to users already providing liquidity in that synthetic market.
+Fees are generally only levied when _bad liquidity_ is entering the protocol or _good liquidity_ is leaving the protocol.

 ### What are the benefits of adding good liquidity?

-Good liquidity earns a higher percentage of fees from the protocol.
-Good liquidity also earns a supercharged yield, through earning yield on all the underlying assets.
-Finally, staking good liquidity also allows users to earn FLOAT tokens at a higher rate.
+_Good liquidity_ earns a higher percentage of fees from the protocol. _Good liquidity_ also earns a supercharged yield, through earning yield on all the underlying assets.
+Finally, staking good liquidity also allows users to earn Float tokens at a higher rate.
 The whitepaper provides comprehensive details on these incentives.

 <!-- Underlying protocol assets generate yield
 On the dashboard there will be an indication of the imbalance between the long side liquidity and the short side liquidity.
 By watching this and taking adding good liquidity, you will be rewarded with the interest on all the liquidity of both sides of the market.
-The liquidity is deposited in [Venus Protocol](https://app.venus.io/market/BUSD) where the token earns interest. -->
+The liquidity is deposited in [Aave](https://aave.com) where the token earns interest. -->

 <!-- ### Why hold Float governance tokens?